ash/raku-course/essentials/code-blocks/index.md

 {% include menu.html %}

-Code blocks are fragments of your program that are enclosed in a pair of curly braces: `{` and `}`.
+Code blocks are fragments of your program enclosed in a pair of curly braces: `{` and `}`.
 They group a series of statements that work together as a kind of one big statement.
-We will see many use cases in the further sections, but now it is time to learn about lexical scoping.
+We will see many use cases in the further sections.

 ```raku
 {